nextensio/agent/go/platforms/apple/README.md

 ## Building iOS target in Xcode

 - iOS build
-- First: build Target:NextensioGoBridgeIOS to generate libnxt-go.a in relative build products
+- First: build Target:NextensioGoBridgeIOS and pick iPhone X (simulator/device) to generate libnxt-go.a
-- Second: pick iPhone X (simulator) as the build target
+- Second: build Target:NextensioApp and pick iPhone X (simulator/device) to generate the NextensioAgent app
+- (if second step doesn't generate PacketTunnel appex, go to third step and re-do second step)
-- Third: build Target:NextensioApp to build the phone app and NextsionPacketTunnel
+- Third: build Target:NextensioPacketTunnel and pick iPhone X (simulator/device) to generate the NextensioPacketTunnel appex

 ## Building MacOS target in Xcode

-- WIP
+- MacOS build

-## Two Processes and files
+- First: build Target:NextensioGoBridgeMacOSX and pick my mac to generate libnxt-go.a
+- Second: build Target:NextensioAppMacOSX and pick my mac to generate the NextensioAgentAppMacOSX app
+- (if second step doesn't generate PacketTunnel appex, go to third step and re-do second step)
+- Third: build Target:NextensioPacketTunnelMacOSX and pick my mac to generate the NextensioPacketTunnel appex

+## Source Code

 - NextensioApp - is the main app responsible for the storyboard (aka UI), system configuration and tunnel on/off trigger
 - NextensioPacketTunnel - is the tunnel provider process to handle tunnel packet flow.
 Main functions are startTunnel() and stopTunnel()